Courseiva

 CKS Minimize Microservice Vulnerabilities Practice Question

-Which TWO of the following are valid methods to restrict a container's filesystem to read-only in Kubernetes?
+Which ONE of the following is a valid method to restrict a container's filesystem to read-only in Kubernetes?

 Answer choices